lam-man/KIA-on-Azure/Chapter07/07-Attaching-Storage-Volumes-to-Pods.md

   - A pod can have multiple volumes.
   - A volume can be counted to multiple containers.
   - A container can mount zero or more volumes.
-  - **Volumes mounted to a container cna be configured either as read/write or as read-only.**
+  - **Volumes mounted to a container can be configured either as read/write or as read-only.**
   - **In a pod with multiple containers, some volumes can be mounted exclusively to some containers.**

 - Sharing files between multiple containers